Skip to main content

 • “The music is reminiscent of the music in Obra Dinn, but watered down.”

-• “I was starting to somewhat like it but I could never shake the feeling something was off with the music in the background the way things look after looking at it over and over.”
+• “I was starting to somewhat like it but I could never shake the feeling something was off with the music in the background after looking at it over and over.”

 8 mentions Positive Neutral Negative

-• “I'm not going to mince words, here in the game's current state, do not buy this game; it's a grindy slog fest with the same repetitive minigames, and the story is scattered in hundreds of notes on ships or interactions instead of being integrated into the gameplay.”
+• “I'm not going to mince words, here in the game's current state, do not buy this game.
+It's a grindy slog fest with the same repetitive minigames, the story scattered in hundreds of notes on ships or interactions with people instead of being well integrated.”

-• “So story aside, you're left grinding the same minigames on ships at a certain point: repairing wiring, unscrewing and screwing in lightbulbs, searching for a bugged trash hidden behind a filing cabinet that requires janky methods to pick up, and doing the same number-pressing memory game with delays between sequences.”
+• “So story aside, you're left grinding the same minigames on ships at a certain point: repairing wiring, unscrewing and screwing lightbulbs, searching for bugged trash hidden behind a filing cabinet requiring janky methods to pick up, and doing the same number-pressing memory game with delays between sequences.”

 • optimization